-Relations between Seattle mayor Jenny Durkan and Governor and Democratic Presidential candidate Jay Inslee are “buddy, buddy” compared to the odd couple of warring Democrats on the East Coast: NYC Mayor Bill de Blasio and NY Governor Andrew Cuomo.
-And one of the most important ways the Washington State Democrats see eye-to-eye is their similar focus on finding idealistic but practical solutions for transportation emissions.
+Relations between Seattle Mayor Jenny Durkan and Washington Governor Jay Inslee are “buddy, buddy” compared to the odd couple of warring Democrats on the East Coast: NYC Mayor Bill de Blasio and NY Governor Andrew Cuomo.
+One of the most important ways the Washington State Democrats see eye-to-eye is their similar focus on finding idealistic but practical solutions for transportation emissions.

-Inslee wishes to run for president as the leading green candidate with some transportation victories, including helping to lead the charge of the whole West Coast against any relaxing of car emission standards.
+Inslee wishes to run for president as the leading green candidate following local transportation victories.
+Those include leading West Coast charge against any relaxing of car emission standards.

 With more of a step-by-step approach on grassroots issues, Durkan also wishes to make Seattle green on transportation questions.
-But emissions in Seattle are still growing, with small victories on the ground counterbalanced by increased air travel, and the Emerald City may need a bolder approach.
+But emissions in Seattle are still growing.
+Small victories on the ground merely counterbalance increasing air travel.
+The Emerald City may need a bolder approach.